 In all honesty, we almost overlooked this course because of the price tag.
 It looked cool from the little we could find on it, but decided to give it a go.
 Boy are we glad we did.
+It's almost like an everyman's Dormie Club.
 Hopefully, our experience there will lead you to try it.
 Enjoy a few more pics from Old Union!

 We thoroughly enjoyed our appetizer and highly recommend you add it to your trip.
 At just 30-35 minutes from Blue Ridge, it is close enough to shoot over for a morning round and still head back to HQ to change clothes, nap or eat between rounds.

 While there are some other courses in the area, they're all going to be a little further drive, which is another reason this trip is more 'buddy' than 'golf'.
 We plan to be back, so let us know where we should go next if you play other places.